 Parking and access to the Philharmonie

 There are a limited number of designated disabled parking spaces in the public parking areas on the west side of the Philharmonie/Herbert-von-Karajan-Straße.
-Please note: During construction work at the Kulturforum, there are disabled parking places in front of the Chamber Music Hall available.
-Access is only possible via Scharounstraße.
+Please note: Due to construction work at the Kulturforum, parking facilities for taxis and vehicles carrying people with reduced mobility are now on Matthäikirchplatz.

 Disabled concert goers and their assistant companions can stop short term at the Potsdamer Platz entrance (stage entrance on the east side of the Philharmonie) via the Scharounstrasse entrance for picking up or dropping off.
 The porters will open the barrier when you call from the entrance gate.
 This is also available to taxis.
 Underground car park The underground car park under the Chamber Music Hall (entrance via Scharoun-Straße) is not suitable for disabled visitors as there is no lift from there to the foyer.